Reading at the Vale of Evesham School

 At the Vale of Evesham School, we intend for pupils to:

 - Understand their immediate environment so they feel secure and ready to engage in learning

 - Use objects, photos, and symbols to anticipate, predict, communicate

 - Foster a love for stories and literature

 - Read purposefully to gain information using non-fiction texts

 - Apply reading skills to engage with the wider community in preparation for life after school

 We ensure that pupils read books that are closely matched to their increasing knowledge of phonics and common exception words.
-This is so that, early on, they experience success and gain confidence in reading.
-Re-reading and discussing these books with the teaching staff supports their increasingly fluent decoding.
+This is so that, early on, they experience success and gain confidence with reading.
+Re-reading and discussing these books with teaching staff supports their increasingly fluent decoding.
 Each key stage has separate reading books to avoid repetition and continue to provide motivating reading opportunities as pupils progress through the school.
 See ‘reading book guidance’ document.

 Early Years Foundation Stage (EYFS):